-Task 6 - Third Party Service Provider Selection for Tagging/Scheduling/Energy Settlements
+Task 4 - Third Party Service Provider Selection for Tagging/Scheduling/Energy Settlements

+Develop specifications for third party tagging, scheduling, settlements and risk monitoring services

-Issue RFP
+Coordinate with Agency consultants and Issue RFP

-Negotiate service provider contract
+Assist in negotiating service provider contract

-Task 7 - Establish Credit Rating for Agency
+Task 5 - Establish Credit Rating for Agency

-Moodys, S&P, Fitch discussions to determine required cash assets, Agency/member agreement terms to achieve ratings necessary to float bonds and enable counterparty trading agreements
+Working with the Agency’s financial consultant, establish requirements and coordinate all required information needed to obtain a credit rating from at least one rating agency.

-Integrate credit requirements into Service Agreements and Power Supply Agreements.
+Integrate credit requirements into All Requirements Contracts and Service Contracts between the Agency and its members. .

 Contract with agencies for rating and host ratings visits or calls as required